Blu3wolf/BMS-Docs/Acronyms.md

 LANTIRN | Low Altitude Tactical Navigation with IR at Night | A specific system used on some F-16s for night flight.
 LASER ST | Laser Spot Track | see LST.
 LAT | Latitude | North to South position of a point on the Earths surface.
+LAU | Launch Adapter Unit | Weapon pylon or rack - LAU-88 etc.
 LCO | Limit Cycle Oscillation | Complex buffeting and stores flutter affecting F-16.
+LCODE | Laser Code | LJDAM MFD Page parameter.
 LEF or LE FLAPS | Leading Edge Flaps | Devices on the main wings to provide more lift.
 LG or LDG | Landing Gear |
 LGB | Laser Guided Bomb |
 LGMF | Ive already left, sir | Used by AI wingmen who were less than impressed.
 LIB SET |Library Set| Toggles normal and training libraries on the AN/ALR-93 RWR.
+Link-16 | Link-16 | A more recent data link system currently unimplemented in BMS.
 LIT | Look Into Turn | FLIR HUD Viewing option.
+LJDAM | Laser JDAM | IAM that can also be Laser guided - e.g. GBU-54.
+LMODECMD | Laser Mode Command | LJDAM MFD Page.
 LO TF |Low Terrain Following | Vertical clearnace warning on HUD TFR mode.
 LOC | Localiser | Displayed on ADI when localiser needle unreliable.
 Long | Longitude | East to West position of a point on the Earths surface.
 LOS | Line of Sight |
 LPI | Low Probablity of Intercept | TFR Radar mode.
+LRCVRCNTRL | Laser Receiver Control | LJDAM MFD Page 2.
+Set to AFTER to use Laser Guidance.
 LRS | Long Range Scan | APG-68 A-A Radar mode.
 LRU | Line Replaceable Unit | Avionics computer module designed to be easier to fit/remove to an aircraft.
+LSDL | Launch Status Divider Line | HARM POS MFD symbology.
 LST | Laser Spot Tracker | A mode for the TGP.
-Link-16 | Link-16 | A more recent data link system currently unimplemented in BMS.
+LT | Left | HARM HAS Mode.
+LVL | Level | HMCS Declutter Level.
+M-Pole | | AC to target range when AMRAAM goes to HPRF (Husky).
 M-SEL | Mode Select | button on ICP.
 MAGV | Magnetic Variation | DED page to correct INS errors.
-MAL & IND LTS | Malfunction and Indicator Lights | A self explanatory test button in the aircraft MAN | Manual | As opposed to AUTO also see MNL.
+MAL & IND LTS | Malfunction and Indicator Lights | A self explanatory test button in the aircraft MAL | Malfunction |
+MAN | Manual | As opposed to AUTO also see MNL.
 MAN RANGE | Range knob | Throttle control used to adjusting TGP FOV.
 MANPAD |Man Portable Air Defence system | Shoulder Launched SAM like SA-18 etc.
 MAINT | Maintenance |
+MAR | Minimum Abort Range | Part of BVR Tactics.
 MAX | Maximum |
 MB | MiGBuster |
+MBC | Missile Boresight Correlator | TGP to AGM-65 Handoff.
 MC | Mission Commander | Software for editing BMS missions.
 MC04 or MC13 | Modular Mission Computers | See MMC.
+MED | Medium |
 MFD | Multi Function Display |
 MFDS | Multi Function DisplaySet |
 MFDE | MFD Extractor |